-To ensure the robustness of our findings, we employ an alternative treatment measure.
-A potential critique of our primary treatment variable is the possibility that coercive methods might have been applied in districts that were already reaching high numbers of voluntary vasectomies in 1976.
+To ensure the robustness of our findings, we employ alternative treatment measures.
+While we believe our measure strongly represents coercion and is also used by Pelras and Renk (2023), a potential critique is the possibility that coercive methods might have been applied in districts that were already reaching high numbers of voluntary vasectomies in 1976.
 To address this concern, we introduce a new approach: we calculate the growth rate between the annual mean achievements spanning from 1970 to 1976 and the achievements specifically in 1977.
 This adjustment allows us to factor in the influence of prior achievements on our analysis.